allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 To seek to a time in the past and replay previously-acknowledged messages, you must first enable message retention on the topic or configure the subscription to retain acknowledged messages.
 Topic message retention also allows a subscription to replay messages that are published before you created a subscription.

-If topic message retention is configured, the unacknowledged message is deleted from the subscription only when its age exceeds the maximum of the topic's and the subscription's retention duration property.
+If topic message retention is configured, the unacknowledged message is deleted from the subscription only when its age exceeds the maximum of the topic's or subscription's retention duration property.

 ## How to replay messages?